allanoguis/coding-notes/JavaScript/Regular Expressions - RegEx.md

 > Use online tools like regex101.com to test and debug your regular expressions.
 > Leverage ES6+ features like template literals for dynamic regular expressions.
 > Always consider the performance implications of regular expressions, especially when dealing with large texts.

+> [!TIP]
+> Use online tools like regex101.com to test and debug your regular expressions.

 [EOF]